Use essential oils for collagen production to keep your skin looking supple and youthful for long!

 1. Lemon Essential Oil

 Lemon essential oil (where to get it) is extracted from lemon peels, which contains powerful compounds like limonene.
-Lemon essential oil is great for skin brightening and it also contains strong antioxidant properties that protect skin from premature aging.
+This essential oil is great for skin brightening and it also contains strong antioxidant properties that protect skin from premature aging.
 When you use lemon essential oil on your face (diluted with a carrier oil or your face cream), you’ll notice your skin looking and feeling supple and soft!
 Here’s my night time facial cream for soft supple skin:

 - Night Cream: Into a medium-sized bowl, add 1/4 cup of fresh soft shea butter, 2 tsp blackseed oil, 4 drops lemon essential oil and 4 drops tea tree essential oil.
 Now using a hand held whisk, mash up the shea butter till it turns creamy.
 Then beat it to a silky white creme for 5 minutes.
 Transfer your cream into a 4 oz amber glass jar and store in a cool dry place.
 Massage a pea-sized amount on your clean face at night time.